University of Delaware

 UD is classified among "R1: Doctoral Universities – Very high research activity".
 According to the National Science Foundation, UD spent $186 million on research and development in 2018, ranking it 119th in the nation.
-It is recognized with the Community Engagement Classification by the Carnegie Foundation for the Advancement of Teaching.

-University of Delaware is one of only four schools in North America with a major in art conservation.
-In 1923, it was the first American university to offer a study-abroad program.

-UD traces its origins to a "Free School," founded in New London, Pennsylvania in 1743.
-The school moved to Newark, Delaware by 1765, becoming the Newark Academy.
-The academy trustees secured a charter for Newark College in 1833 and the academy became part of the college, which changed its name to Delaware College in 1843.
-While not considered one of the colonial colleges because it was not a chartered institution of higher education during the colonial era, its original class of ten students included George Read, Thomas McKean, and James Smith, all three of whom went on to sign the Declaration of Independence.
-Read also later signed the United States Constitution.

-UD students, alumni, and sports teams are known as the "Fightin' Blue Hens", more commonly shortened to "Blue Hens", and the school colors are Delaware blue and gold.
-UD sponsors 21 men's and women's NCAA Division-I sports teams and have competed in the Colonial Athletic Association (CAA) since 2001.
+UD students, alumni, and sports teams are known as the "Fightin' Blue Hens", commonly shortened to "Blue Hens", and the school colors are Delaware blue and gold.
+UD sponsors 21 men's and women's NCAA Division I sports teams and have competed in the Coastal Athletic Association (CAA) since 2001 except for the men's hockey team which competes in the ESCHL.
+The university has left the CAA and subsequently joined Conference USA for the 2025–2026 academic year.

 History

 Early years: Newark Academy

 The University of Delaware traces its origins to 1743, when Presbyterian minister Francis Alison opened a "Free School" in his home in New London, Pennsylvania.
 During its early years, the school was run under the auspices of the Philadelphia Synod of the Presbyterian Church.
 The school changed its name and location several times.
 It moved to Newark by 1765 and received a charter from the colonial Penn government as the Academy of Newark in 1769.
-In 1781, the academy trustees petitioned the Delaware General Assembly to grant the academy the powers of a college, but no action was taken on this request.
+In 1781, the academy trustees petitioned the Delaware General Assembly to grant the academy the powers of a college but no action was taken on this request.